gbuzykin/uxs/README.md

 - functions for converting *UTF-8*, *UTF-16*, *UTF-32* to each other
 - library for string *parsing*, *formatting* and *printing*
-- library for *buffered input/output* (alternative to rather slow and consuming standard streams), which are compliant with the printing functions
+- library for *buffered input/output* (alternative to rather slow and consuming standard streams), which is compliant with the printing functions
 - dynamic *variant* object implementation `util::variant`, which can hold data of various types known at runtime and convert one to another (not a template with predefined set of types); it easily integrates with mentioned string parsers and formatters for to and from string conversion